ionide/ionide.github.io/content/Editors/Code/options.md

 ---

-#### `FSharp.dotNetRoot`
+#### `FSharp.dotnetRoot`

-Sets the root path for finding dotnet SDK references.
-Primarily used for FSX Scripts.
+Sets the root path for finding locating the dotnet CLI binary.
+Defaults to the `dotnet` binary found on your system PATH.

 **Type:** `string`